richvigorito/dev-challenges/week1_gossip_spreads/solutions/c/README.md

-# 🐹 Pub/Sub System – Go (TCP)
+# 🇨 Pub/Sub System – C (TCP)

-This is a sample solution to Dev Challenge 003: a lightweight Publish/Subscribe messaging system implemented in Go using TCP sockets.
+This is a sample solution to Dev Challenge 003: a lightweight Publish/Subscribe messaging system implemented in C using TCP sockets.

 It features: